-This Video Of Marco Rubio & Alex Jones' Confrontation Is Absolutely Wild
+This Video Of Marco Rubio & Alex Jones' Confrontation At The U.S. Capitol Is Absolutely Wild

 Social media hotshots and politicians alike gathered on Capitol Hill on Wednesday, Sept.
 5, to watch Twitter and Facebook executives answer questions about how they're combating foreign influence on their platforms.
 But there were two familiar faces who got into a rather ugly fight outside the hearing.
 This video of Marco Rubio and Alex Jones fighting is absolutely wild, and honestly you really won't even know what you're watching.